n4t3y/Ultimate-Quad-Troubleshooting-Guide/README.md

 - check that the solder joint or plug is not loose
 - check that you are connecting to the intended UART (also part of Step 2)
 - if there is a plug with a lot of wires connected, check they are in the correct order between FC and device (e.g. ESC cable)

+**Flight issues:**
+- check that your props are on tightly and are the correct direction (i.e. matching the motor direction - high side of the blade is moving in the direction the motor is turning)
+- check that the motors are spinning the correct direction to match what betaflight is expecting (i.e. "props in" or "props out").
+Note that to check what betaflight is expecting, you will need to connect to a computer and you should **_always remove your propellers_** (refer to Stage 2 for more information)
+- check that the flight controller is installed in the correct orientation (i.e. find the arrow on the top of the FC and make sure it is poiting to the front where your camera is)

 If you would like to have your install sanity checked, many people would be more than happy to help as long as there are clear photos and information on FC model and make as well as any other information which would help them check your stuff for you.